-Key accountabilities Deliverables/Outcomes Key Performance Indications/Measures ascertained and addressed promptly and Disability Acts and CCMH Policy & Procedures; Respond to urgent requests promptly; Ensure messages for team members are accurately recorded and forwarded promptly.
-Administration systems are developed & maintained Prioritises and completes word processing accurately, efficiently and promptly and within acceptable timeframes; Completes referral processes in a timely manner in line with DHB standards and processes; Competent with spreadsheet and report production, including graphs and charts; Collects, collates and enters statistics (if appropriate); Is competent in the use of office equipment; Orders supplies and maintains adequate stocks; Maintain staff scheduler if appropriate; Make client/tangata whaiora appointments as necessary; Minutes meetings as requested by team leader.
+Key accountabilities Deliverables/Outcomes Key Performance Indications/ Measures 1.
+All visitors and telephone callers are greeted courteously with their needs ascertained and addressed promptly Answer and follow up all enquiries appropriately and sensitively in accordance with the Privacy and Health and Disability Acts and CCMH Policy & Procedures; Respond to urgent requests promptly; Ensure messages for team members are accurately recorded and forwarded promptly.
+Feedback from visitors, tangata whaiora and other callers is always positive.
+2. Administration systems are developed & maintained Prioritises and completes word processing accurately, efficiently and promptly and within acceptable timeframes; Completes referral processes in a timely manner in line with DHB standards and processes; Competent with spreadsheet and report production, including graphs and charts; Is competent in the use of office equipment; Orders supplies and maintains adequate stocks; Maintain staff scheduler if appropriate; Make client/tangata whaiora appointments as necessary; Minutes meetings as requested by team leader.
 Positive feedback from users of the systems.
 3. All information systems are efficiently operated Collects, collates and enters statistics.
 All data is accurately entered in a timely manner.
-4. Co-ordination of workloads Show flexibility and willingness to relieve other administrative staff who may be on annual, sick leave or overload situations; Supports the administration team; As directed by the Team Leader, assists with team purchases; Carry out any new procedures as requested by the Service.
-Works collaboratively with other administration staff within the team and the directorate.
+4. Co-ordination of workloads Show flexibility and willingness to relieve other administrative staff who may be on annual, sick leave or overload situations; Supports the administration team; As directed by the Team Leader, assists with team purchases; Works collaboratively with other administration staff within the team and the directorate.